Best homeowners insurance in Maryland of 2022

 How much is homeowners insurance in Maryland?

-Marylanders pay an average of only $1,124 annually for a homeowners insurance policy with $250,000 in dwelling coverage, which is less than the national average premium of $1,312 annually.
+The average cost of homeowners insurance in Maryland is $1,124 annually for a policy with $250,000 in dwelling coverage.
+This is less than the national average premium of $1,312 annually.
 Compared to surrounding states, Maryland’s home insurance premiums are higher.
 Homeowners in Virginia pay $1,013 per year and Pennsylvania homeowners pay just $730 per year.

-Maryland’s higher premium may be due in part to its location on the coast.
-The state is more vulnerable to damaging weather events like hurricanes than Pennsylvania.
+The higher average cost for home insurance in Maryland may be due in part to its location on the coast.
+The state is more vulnerable to damaging weather events like hurricanes than states that are farther inland, like Pennsylvania.
 However, rates can vary even by ZIP code, so you may pay more or less based on your specific location within Maryland.

 Home insurance in Maryland